Why Look For Treatment Outside Of Canada?

 - A change in routine and fresh mindset

 - Some breathing room away from all other responsibilities so that you can truly focus on yourself

 - An added layer of privacy and confidentiality

 - A reduction of impulsive behavior

-Traveling aboard for treatment may also provide access to higher-quality care.
-Although Canada is home to countless drug and alcohol rehabilitation facilities, those facilities have long wait times and there are hundreds of thousands of other excellent centers across the world.
-Expanding your search for a suitable rehabilitation center outside of your immediate area in Canada can allow you access to specialized care that is best suited to your unique needs and circumstances.
+Traveling aboard for treatment may also provide access to higher quality care.
+Although Canada is home to countless drug and alcohol rehabilitation facilities, those facilities may have long wait times and there are hundreds of thousands of other excellent centers across the world.
+Expanding your search for a suitable rehabilitation center outside of your immediate area in Canada can allow you access to specialized care that is suited to your unique needs and circumstances.

 While there are some countries that have great programs for treatment outside of Canada, airfare and board can become costly.
-Going to the US for rehabilitation, however, can be easier if one’s traveling on a budget or wants loved ones to accompany them.
+Going to the US for rehabilitation, however, can be easier if one is traveling on a budget or wants loved ones to accompany them.
 Crossing the border is an easier move that requires less coordination and planning than having to book a flight.
 On top of that, going to the US for rehabilitation means getting to choose from a wide range of environments for treatment.
 Whether you prefer beaches, forests, hills, mountains, snow, rain, or sun, clinics with all types of amenities can be found in all types of places with all types of weather.
-Whether someone is looking for somewhere that will feel more like home or wants a drastic change is up to them, but they can find it in the US.
+Whether someone is looking for somewhere that will feel more like home or wants a drastic change is up to them, but they may find both familiar and novel environments in the US.

 The benefit of going to the US for rehabilitation is that one can travel there to receive medical care without any special qualifications.
-There is no special visa required.
 As long as one can afford the cost of their clinic and does not stay past 90 consecutive days, they can come and seek treatment as they please.
-If 90 days isn’t long enough, or a patient is interested in an outpatient program afterwards, applying for a B2 Visa can increase that stay to 6 months.
+If 90 days isn’t long enough, or if a patient is interested in an outpatient program afterward, applying for a B2 visa can increase that stay to 6 months.

 - OR -